 Cuban citizens are allowed to marry in Miami, US, only if they obtain relevant immigration documents provided by the American authorities.

 The Cuban fiancé of an American citizen can enter US if they file for an immigrant visa for spouses or fiancés.
 For this, they will need a K- 1 visa.
 The visa is issued by the U.S. Citizenship and Immigration Services (USCIS).
 The document will allow the Cuban citizen to marry the American individual in a period of 90 days since the admission in the country was granted.

-The Cuban citizen will also need to provide a birth certificate and a Certificate of Single Status notarized in front of a public notary, in order to attest the fact that they are single and not involved in another marriage concluded elsewhere.
+Individuals interested in marrying a Cuban in USA should know that the Cuban citizen will also need to provide a birth certificate and a Certificate of Single Status notarized in front of a public notary, in order to attest the fact that they are single and not involved in another marriage concluded elsewhere.
 Those interested in immigration in Miami who have the legal status of a divorced person will have to provide a Final Divorce Sentence.